Natural-Language Git as Adoption Unlock¶

 Where the happy path breaks:

 - Merge conflicts at scale.
-The AgenticFlict dataset reports a 27.67% conflict rate across 107,000+ agent-generated PRs in 59,000+ repositories; "merge conflicts are both frequent and often substantial in AI-generated contributions" (arxiv 2604.03551).
+The AgenticFlict dataset reports a 27.67% conflict rate across 107,000-plus agent-generated PRs in 59,000-plus repositories, and notes that "merge conflicts are both frequent and often substantial in AI-generated contributions" (arxiv 2604.03551).
 Copilot coding agent does not auto-rebase, and community-documented resolution attempts "rewrite the changes instead of performing a real merge, losing Git history" (GitHub discussion #185521).
 A non-engineer has no reflog mental model to recover.

-- The mental-model push, not removal.
+- The mental model moves, it does not disappear.
 The docs-as-code critique argues the real barrier is conceptual: users "must master Git concepts (branches, merges, conflicts) designed for code workflows" (thisisimportant.net).
-Natural-language mediation relocates the model from CLI to PR review — the non-engineer now thinks in reviewers, mergeability, and CI state.
+Natural-language mediation relocates the model from CLI to PR review, so the non-engineer now thinks in reviewers, mergeability, and CI state.
 The ceiling is lower, not absent.

 - Review theatre.
 When the agent also opens the review ("put up a PR for Morgan"), the reviewer is the only quality gate.
-N=1 case evidence does not measure rubber-stamp rates.
+Single-case evidence does not measure rubber-stamp rates.

 - Auth and CI cliffs.
 Token expiry, org SSO walls, failed Actions runs, and force-push recovery all exit the agent's happy path.

-A Product Manager at DoorDash onboarded a non-technical strategy partner who "had never opened GitHub in her life two months ago, and now she is putting up PRs every single day."
+A product manager at DoorDash onboarded a non-technical strategy partner who "had never opened GitHub in her life two months ago, and now she is putting up PRs every single day."
 The interaction shape is verb-level: "I would literally write 'put up a PR for Morgan to review this PRD' and everything would just work.
 Never leaving Claude at all." (transcript).
-The conditions held — small team, git-fluent champion, PR-review norm established, PRDs as the primary artifact.
+The conditions held — a small team, a git-fluent champion, an established PR-review norm, and PRDs as the primary artifact.

 Key Takeaways¶